kmahal/KMTabSlider/README.md

 Supported iOS Versions
 ---------

-This app is built for iOS 7 and newer.
-With iOS 7 & 8 having 95% market share this is considered the most efficient use.
+This app is built for iOS 7 and newer, which is over 95% coverage, but is compatible with iOS 6.
+Works on iPhone4S and newer.

 Requirements (copied directly)
 ---------